 You can check out a license from the license pool for a period of up to 30 days so that the license is stored on the product machine.
 This enables you to work offline, which is useful, for example, if you wish to work in an environment where there is no access to your Altova LicenseServer (such as when your Altova product is installed on a laptop and you are traveling).
 While the license is checked out, LicenseServer displays the license as being in use, and the license cannot be used by any other machine.
 The license automatically reverts to the checked-in state when the check-out period ends.
 Alternatively, a checked-out license can be checked in at any time via the Check in button of the Software Activation dialog.

 To check out a license, do the following: (i) In the Software Activation dialog, click Check out License (see screenshot above); (ii) In the License Check-out dialog that appears, select the check-out period you want and click Check out.
 The license will be checked out.
-The Software Activation dialog will display the check-out information, including the time when the check-out period ends.
-The Check out License button in the dialog changes to a Check In button.
+After checking out a license, two things happen: (i) The Software Activation dialog will display the check-out information, including the time when the check-out period ends; (ii) The Check out License button in the dialog changes to a Check In button.
 You can check the license in again at any time by clicking Check In.
-Because the license automatically reverts to the checked-in status, make sure that the check-out period you select adequately covers the period during which you will be working offline.
+Because the license automatically reverts to the checked-in status after the check-out period elapses, make sure that the check-out period you select adequately covers the period during which you will be working offline.

-Note: For license check-outs to be possible, it must be enabled on the LicenseServer.
-If this functionality has not been enabled, you will get an error message to this effect.
+Note: For license check-outs to be possible, the check-out functionality must be enabled on LicenseServer.
+If this functionality has not been enabled, you will get an error message to this effect when you try to check out.
 In this event, contact your LicenseServer administrator.

 Copy Support Code